 Gain relevant experience at home before coming to yachting.
 This is by far the best step you can take to get employment quickly in yachting.

-If you want to be a Deckhand, find a boat repair and maintenance centre closer to where you live and try to get employment with them for a year or so before you spend money on courses.
-This way, you can get paid to learn instead while getting experience maintaining and operating different vessels.
+If you want to be a deckhand, find a boat repair and maintenance centre.
+Get employment with them for a year or so before you spend money on courses.
+This way, you can get paid to learn on the job, getting experience maintaining and operating different vessels.
 This type of experience stands out on your CV and shows ingenuity and forward-thinking.

-If you want to be a Stewardess, try and find a job working in a high-end hotel.
-Aim to get shifts doing both housekeeping and working in their restaurant, gaining experience in the high-end service industry.
-Pulling pints at the local pub, or serving burgers at a sports bar or café is not relevant to the yachting industry.
+If you want to be a steward(ess), look for a job at a high-end hotel.
+Aim to get shifts doing both housekeeping and working in their restaurant, gaining experience across the high-end service industry.
+Pulling pints at the local pub, or serving burgers at a sports bar or café, is not relevant to the yachting industry.

-This sort of experience will also show your work ethic.
+These sort of experiences will also show your work ethic.
 If you have held down two jobs at the same time while trying to save money to enter the yachting industry, it will place your CV well ahead of a candidate who has not had any employment history on land.

-Crew entering yachting now have access to more information and free tutorials online than any other generation of crew before them.
+Crew entering yachting now have access to more information and free tutorials online than any other generation before them.
 Use it to your advantage.
-With hundreds of excellent tutorials online explaining a variety of useful subjects for yachts.
-It may be a video on the different parts of a boat and basic nautical terms, demonstration on laundry items, cleaning demonstrations, and understanding product knowledge for both interior and deck departments and many more.
-There is no excuse not to know the very basic terms or job roles expected of you.
+It may be a video on the different parts of a boat and basic nautical terms, a demonstration on laundry items, cleaning demonstrations, and understanding product knowledge for both interior and deck departments and many more.
+There is no excuse not to know the very basic terms or job tasks expected of you.

 When you go onto a boat for your first interview and the captain asks you, “What is the portside of a vessel?” and you don’t know, chances are, you will not be leaving with a job offer.

-Yes, a lot of crewmembers make the yachting industry their career.
+Yes, a lot of crew members make yachting their career.

-So needless to say this is not the industry for everyone but in our opinion the perks far out way the negatives.
-Yacht crew has the opportunity to:
+So needless to say this is not the industry for everyone, but in our opinion the perks far out way the negatives.
+Yacht crew have the opportunity to:

-In short, you get out what you put into yachting, some people who are driven, motivated, and complete course after course, when time allows, get promoted accordingly, do exceptionally well, and have incredibly successful careers.
-Then some crewmembers put in minimum effort, just do enough, and don’t invest time and money into their career development simply don’t do so well.
+In short, you get out what you put into yachting, some people who are driven, motivated, and complete all available training, get promoted accordingly and have incredibly successful careers.
+Crew members who put in minimum effort and don’t invest time and money into their career development simply don’t do so well.

-We speak with captains, managers, and HOD's daily and by far the top three attributes they request are
+We speak with captains, managers, and HOD's daily.
+By far the top three attributes they request are:

-In general, there is no rule preventing this.
-Some boats have policies where they will not hire people with visible tattoos.
-But others don’t, this is dealt with on a case-by-case basis .
+In general, there is no rule against having a tattoo, however some boats have policies where they will not hire people with visible tattoos.
+But others don’t, this is dealt with on a case-by-case basis.

-If you ask the majority of people in yachting they will say no and we tend to agree.
-Yachting is a fun and an exciting industry, but it is still a professional workplace with rules and regulations that are strictly adhered to.
-A job on a yacht involves long hours, over extended periods, sometimes doing jobs that you will not find exhilarating, enjoyable or entertaining!
+If you ask the majority of people in yachting they will say no, and we tend to agree.
+Yachting is a fun and exciting industry, but it is still a professional workplace with rules and regulations that must be strictly adhered to.
+A job on a yacht involves long hours over extended periods, sometimes doing jobs that you will not find exhilarating, enjoyable or entertaining!

 It's not all champagne in jacuzzis so don’t expect that.